Cloudf-f/information-retrieval/README.md

 - Create data for training DPR from top 100 document bm25
 - Use the first 50 documents as negative
 - Use the remaining 50 documents as hard negative
+- Train DPR, get top k document for a query